eely-/QA_Portfolio/README.md

 Please feel free to have a look around,

 - My latest Resume is in the Resume Folder !
-- To see some cool projects I'm working on checkout the Projects Folder
+- To see some cool projects I'm working on checkout the Projects Folder(WIP)

 - :telescope: I’m working as a Quality Analyst/Engineer and contributing to Web, Desktop and Mobile applications.